Bira/octopus-carnival/_drafts/dfrpg-adventurers-scout.md

 D&D-ism you can blame squarely on Drizz't.
 The Scout is first and foremost an archer.
 The wilderness-focused melee specialist is the Barbarian, and the one most likely to dual-wield is the Swashbuckler.

+## The "This Ain't D&D" section

+D&D Rangers are kind of a big conceptual mashup that started out as "I want to play Aragorn" and got other things tacked onto them over the years.
+DFRPG Scouts pare that down to the essentials: they're archers who are good at wilderness survival.

+If you want nature magic, you play a Druid.
+If you want to dual-wield in melee, you take one of the melee specialist archetypes and buy the Ambidexterity advantage.
+But if what you want is to turn enemies into pincushions anywhere from near-melee range out to the horizon, no one's going to do it better than the Scout.